-Pasinger Vorwiesn, 27 to 31.07.2022, Munich-Pasing, fairground at the corner of Silberdistelstraße and Weinbergerstraße.
+Pasinger Vorwiesn, date follows in spring 2023, Munich-Pasing, fairground at the corner of Silberdistelstraße and Weinbergerstraße.

 In a wonderful atmosphere between the Hofgarten, Feldherrnhalle and Theatinerkirche, around 16,000 guests experience music of the highest standard at the "Classic at Odeonsplatz".
 For more than 20 years now, the classical music concert has been delighting its visitors with the best orchestras and world-famous stars in the open air.

 Classic at Odeonsplatz, 8 and 9 July 2023, Odeonsplatz